 Watch a trailer for the new Netflix movie Bright and you’ll see exactly what the movie is, a buddy cop story within an urban fantasy world.
 As such it stands up well, but, boy, I wish they had shown restraint in the usual content areas.

 Will Smith is veteran cop Daryl Ward who has been given rookie cop Nick Jakoby, played by Joel Edgerton, as a diversity hire to meet Los Angeles’s political requirements.
 Jacoby is an orc.
 As he described it, his people chose the wrong side long ago and have been paying for it ever since.
 In a couple conversations, we hear of the nine races who were brought together 2,000 years ago to defeat the dark lord.
 Now some bad elves want to bring him back, so naturally that’s not going to fly.

-It’s a straight-up buddy cop story.
+It’s a straight-up buddy cop story with pervasive and understated fantasy elements.
 From what I can tell, it follows the pattern set by many similar movies.
 Perhaps that’s the mindset that gave us 200 f-words for this 117 minute movie (I’m guessing, not counting).
 When the big bad guys show up, our heroes make a run through a strip club and the bloodshed skyrockets.

 So I can’t recommend Bright, even though I like the concept and the big idea.
 But if you want to see this and have not watched the trailer, I recommend skipping it.
 It doesn’t spoil the story, but it does take the edge off of all the most dramatic moments.